Monty/IMDb_xref/README.md

 actors and shows you may want to know more about.

 The data is extracted from downloaded IMDb .gz files.
-See [https://www.imdb.com/interfaces/]() for details of the data they contain.
+See [https://www.imdb.com/interfaces/]() for details of the data those files contain.

 ***[Learn more about this project...](USAGE.md)***